 The only difference now is that she has cancer, and she is going to be fine.

 When I walked in and saw their smiling faces—I felt it right away.
 I felt free.
 I felt like that freshman in high school again.
-9th grade English class, leaving school to go to Burger King, hanging out in the locker area.
+Ninth grade English class, leaving school to go to Burger King, hanging out in the locker area.
 It all came rushing back to me just as if we were all back in those hallways again.
-They didn’t say or do anything in particular, that’s the beauty of lifelong friendships, they didn’t have to say a word.
-Just being in the presence of these women that have been part of my life for 30 years made me feel like that high school girl again, with nothing but promise and my whole life ahead of me.
+They didn’t say or do anything in particular—that’s the beauty of lifelong friendships, they didn’t have to say a word.
+Just being in the presence of these women who have been a part of my life for 30 years made me feel like that high school girl again, with nothing but promise and my whole life ahead of me.

-I knew that this trip—our journey together – that we’ve been adding memories to for the last 18 years—was just what I needed to feel like myself.
-I knew that everything was going to be OK.
+I knew that this trip—our journey together that we’ve been adding memories to for the last 18 years—was just what I needed to feel like myself.
+I knew everything was going to be OK.